victorialslocum/victorialslocum/README.md

-## 👋 Hi, I’m Victoria!
+### 👋 Hi, I’m Victoria!

-I recently graduated from UC San Diego with a degree in linguistics and a passion for natural language processing.
-I became a bit obsessed with coding and Python after creating some NLP projects and have been growing my skills as a programmer since! 🌱

-I'm just starting my career as a Developer Advocate for Explosion 💥, the makers of spaCy!
-I'm doing cool things for our community, like example projects, videos, visuals, and posts, and learning lots.
+I'm currently helping to expand and educate the community around spaCy and other developer tools with 💥 Explosion.
+I'm kind of obsessed with natural language processing and working on cool projects that challenge my understanding of the world.

 You can reach me at [my email](mailto:victorialslocum@gmail.com) 📫 or find more information on [my website](https://victoriaslocum.com) 🕸️